Buies Creek in Harnett County, North Carolina — The American South (South Atlantic)

 Green's output was not only confined to plays.
 He penned the screenplay for the 1932 film The Cabin in the Cotton and also wrote extensively on the subject of his beloved North Carolina.
 He helped Richard Wright adapt his novel Native Son to the stage in 1940.
 He also was a founder of the North Carolina Symphony Orchestra and the Institute for Outdoor Drama.
 He served UNESCO travelling around the world to lecture on human rights and drama.
 Green served as a professor of drama at UNC until his death in 1981.

 — Submitted June 12, 2010, by Cleo Robertson of Fort Lauderdale, Florida.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 6, 2010, by Cleo Robertson of Fort Lauderdale, Florida.
-This page has been viewed 960 times since then and 2 times this year.
-Photos: 1, 2, 3. submitted on June 6, 2010, by Cleo Robertson of Fort Lauderdale, Florida. • Craig Swain was the editor who published this page.
+This page was last revised on January 20, 2020.
+It was originally submitted on June 7, 2010, by Cleo Robertson of Fort Lauderdale, Florida.
+This page has been viewed 1,131 times since then and 9 times this year.
+Photos: 1, 2, 3, 4. submitted on June 7, 2010, by Cleo Robertson of Fort Lauderdale, Florida. • Craig Swain was the editor who published this page.